All photography provided by me.

 I love talking to my fellow women riders about gear and answering all of their questions when it comes to what kind of gear they should buy.
 I've given lots of seminars and even started Moterrific so I could talk even more about gear.
 But beyond that, I certainly love talking about motorcycles.
 What to ride, why, how, when, etc. Especially when it comes to riding taller, heavier, faster bikes.
 I've put together this handy list of "Motorcycles for Short Riders".
 But in fact, they are bikes for Taller Riders, in a traditional sense anyhow.
 Everyone will tell you you have to "flat foot" your bikes, and you have to match your inseam.

 You'll hear me go on and on about riding bikes like this on my podcast show that I cohost with my friend, Cristi Farrell.
 Moterrific was launched in 2013, an all new motorcycle podcast show which was (and still is, I believe) the first all female hosted show of it's kind.
 Find the show on iTunes under Moterrific.
-Also visit our blog, Moterrific.com to see show notes/links and let us know what you think!
+I also started a new gear centric motorcycle podcast, also aptly named The GearChic Podcast on iTunes and on this page.

 Since 2003, I had been living in San Francisco with my husband and chihweenie, Benny.
 In January of 2014, my husband and I moved to Philadelphia so I could work for Revzilla.com!
 I love what I do, helping riders find the right motorcycle gear and talking about riding motorcycles.
 Gear that fits, gear that protects, gear that works.
 I love it so much I moved all the way over here just so I could do this every day.